russhughes/st7789_mpy/README.md

   color defaults to `BLACK`.
 See the `README.md` in the `fonts/bitmap` directory for example fonts.

-- `write(bitap_font, s, x, y[, fg, bg])`
+- `write(bitmap_font, s, x, y[, fg, bg, background_tuple, fill_flag])`

   Write text to the display using the specified proportional or Monospace bitmap font module with the coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments `fg` and `bg`, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.

+  Transparency can be emulated by providing a `background_tuple` containing (bitmap_buffer, width, height).
+This is the same format used by the jpg_decode method.
+See examples/T-DISPLAY/clock/clock.py for an example.

   See the `README.md` in the `truetype/fonts` directory for example fonts.
   Returns the width of the string as printed in pixels.
 Accepts UTF8 encoded strings.

   The `font2bitmap` utility creates compatible 1 bit per pixel bitmap modules from Proportional or Monospaced True Type fonts.
 The character size,